 - Sign up for a Honeycomb account if you don't already have one. - Obtain the Write Key for your team on the Honeycomb Account page. - Choose a Dataset name.
-If you plan to collect data from multiple environments (like production, development, staging), prod.queries), dev.queries, and staging.queries).
+If you plan to collect data from multiple environments (like production, development, staging), Honeycomb recommends creating a Dataset for each environment and naming your Datasets accordingly (e.g., prod.queries), dev.queries, and staging.queries).
 If a Dataset doesn't exist, Honeycomb will create one automatically.